skaspy/irrVerbPicker/README.md

   * run IrrVerbPicker via command line: `java -jar IrrVerbPicker.jar`

 ## Customize verb lists
-If you want to adjust the verb lists to your students' learning level, you can easily modify the *.txt* files.
+If you want to adjust the verb lists to your students' learning level or a different English class book, you can easily modify the *.txt* files.
 Just delete or add verbs.
 Be careful to stick to the correct layout pattern:
 1. Only one verb per line
 2. Seperate infinitive, simple past and past participle by a colon (e.g. go:went:gone)
 3. Don't change the filenames of the *.txt* files!